 Dr. Kulka earned his Ph.D. from the Warsaw University of Life Sciences in 2018.
 He holds the adjunct position in the Department of Pathology and Veterinary Diagnostics (WULS).
 His research is focusing on veterinary hematology, and investigating new diagnostic methods and its applications in the diseases diagnostics.
-Dr. Kulka is also working as veterinarian, consulting patients with blood disorders.
+Dr. Kulka is also working as veterinary clinician, consulting patients with blood disorders.

 Lecture topic: Optical methods used in hematology